The 20 Best Polydactyly Doctors in Italy

 Rome, IT

-Antonio Novelli practices in Rome, Italy.
+Antonio Novelli practices practicing medicine in Rome, Italy.
 Mr. Novelli is rated as a Distinguished expert by MediFind in the treatment of Polydactyly.
-His top areas of expertise are Achalasia Microcephaly Syndrome, Microcephaly, KBG Syndrome, Cortical Dysplasia, and Heart Transplant.
+He is also highly rated in 92 other conditions, according to our data.
+His clinical expertise encompasses KBG Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, Mosaicism, and Heart Transplant.

 Learn about our expert tiers